Get a learner permit

 About the written test

-If you pass the written test, we will issue you a learner permit that is valid for approximately 5 years.
+We will issue you a learner permit that is valid for approximately 5 years.
 The exact expiration date depends on your date of birth and the date that you applied for the learner permit.
+Allow about 2 weeks for it to come in the mail (you will get a temporary permit at the DMV).

 - 1. If you are not eligible for a Social Security Number, you must give us a letter from the Social Security Administration that was issued within 30 days of your application to DMV indicating you are not eligible.
 You must also show the Department of Homeland Security (DHS) documentation that was used by the SSA to determine that you are not eligible.